coala/aspect-docs/Root/Smell/Complexity/README.rst

 Complexity
 ==========
-This aspect checks on the cyclomatic complexity of your code
+This aspect checks on the cyclomatic complexity of your code.

 Tastes
 ========